-Set forth below are all of the taxes levied for the 2023 tax year by all taxing jurisdictions and the District's 2024 tax rate.
-None of the entities below, other than the District, have adopted a 2024 tax rate.
+Set forth below are all of the taxes levied for the 2024 tax year by all taxing jurisdictions and the District's anticipated 2025 tax rate.
+None of the entities below have levied a 2025 tax rate.
 No recognition is given to local assessments for civic association dues, fire department contributions, solid waste disposal charges or any other levy of entities other than political subdivisions.

-Tax Rate

-per \$100 of Taxable
+Tax Rate per \$100 of Taxa Assessed Valua

-Asses sed Valuation

-Galveston County \$ 0.334147
+Galveston County \$ 0.333460

-Clear Creek Independent School District 0.974600
+Clear Creek Independent School District 0.969000

-City of League City 0.395000
+City of League City 0.369000

-Galveston County Road and Flood District 0.007753
+Galveston County Road and Flood District 0.000040

-Galveston County Drainage District No. 1 0.118620
+Galveston County Consolidated Drainage District 0.112000

-Total Overlapping Tax Rate \$ 1.83012
+Total Overlapping Tax Rate \$ 1.78350

 The District (a) 1.15000

-Total Tax Rate. \$ 2.98012
+Total Tax Rate \$ 2.93350

-(a) The District has adopted its 2024 total tax rate of \$1.15 per \$100 of assessed valuation, of which \$0.60 per \$100 assessed valuation is allocated to debt service and \$0.55 per \$100 assessed valuation is allocated to maintenance and operations.
+(a) The District authorized publication of its intent to levy a total tax rate of \$ per \$100 assessed valuation, of which \$ per \$100 assessed valuation is allocated to debt service and \$ per \$100 assessed valuation is allocated to maintenance and operations.
+The District expects to adopt such tax rate in September 2025.
 See "TAX DATA-Historical Tax Rate."